DoD-Platform-One/bbtoc/README.md

 ## Meetups

 Join Us!
 The TOC meets the first and third Tuesday each month at 1200 MST

+Please join the [BBTOC mailing list](https://mailman.mit.edu/mailman/listinfo/bbtoc) to receive official calendar invites (and cancelations) to meetings.
+You can also import the ICS below, however it will not be updated if announcements or changes are made.

 [Calendar Import (*.ics)](meetings/BBTOC.ics)